jj09/jj09.github.io/_drafts/do-you-leave-the-office-before-your-boss.md

 1. Work harder, but <b>not</b> longer!<br />
 2. You do not enjoy your job.
 LEAVE!</p>
 <p>There is only 1 solution to problem number 2: your coworkers do not like their jobs.
 LEAVE!</p>
 <p>Have you ever had 1 hour that was more productive than entire day?
 I had.
 Have you ever had a day when you just couldn't figure out something pretty simple?
 That's a time when you should go for a walk, run or a bike ride.
-In 99% of cases, after you get back you solve the issue on the spot.
+In 99% of cases, after you get back you will solve the issue on the spot.
 Have you heard about <a href="https://www.psychologytoday.com/us/blog/your-brain-work/201209/stop-trying-solve-problems">unconscious mind</a>?</p>
 <p>This is what you should worry about: how do you optimize YOUR time to be productive.
 Long hours is rarely an answer.
 However, <a href="https://www.cnbc.com/2018/12/03/elon-musk-works-80-hour-weeks--heres-how-that-impacts--your-health.html">Elon Musk would disagree</a>.</p>
 <p>There are times when you push for a deadline, and then you need to take a week off.
 I have friends who have worked 80-hour work weeks for startups only to take 6 months off after 2 years, because of burnout.
 Time in life is limited, and everybody has the same amount.
 Do the math.</p>
 <p>Do not optimize your work schedule for time when your boss leave.
-Optimize it for yourself!</p>
+Optimize it for your own productivity!</p>
 <p>*I am not saying that it is bad to stay longer to help fix some production issue, or finish something you work on because you are in the flow.
 I am just talking about staying longer just to stay "until your boss leaves".</p>
 <p>Do you wait until your boss leave the office?</p>